Automated Supply Chain Control Tower with Python

 It enables a Supply Chain department to better track, understand, and resolve critical issues in real-time.

-In this article, we will implement automated tools for shipment tracking that automatically send incident reports, follow open shipments and analyze lead times.
+In this article, we will implement automated tools for shipment tracking that automatically send incident reports, follow open shipments and analyse lead times.

 If you prefer, you can watch the video version of this tutorial